Edinburgh East and Musselburgh (Scottish Parliament constituency)

-Edinburgh East and Musselburgh was a constituency of the Scottish Parliament (Holyrood).
+Edinburgh East and Musselburgh was a constituency of the Scottish Parliament (Holyrood) from 1999 to 2011.
 It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Also, however, it is one of nine constituencies in the Lothians electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+It was also one of nine constituencies in the Lothians electoral region, which elected seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-For the Scottish Parliament election, 2011, Edinburgh East and Musselburgh is abolished.
-The successor constituencies are Edinburgh Eastern, and Midlothian North and Musselburgh.
+Edinburgh East and Musselburgh was abolished for the 2011 Scottish Parliament election.
+The successor constituencies were Edinburgh Eastern, and Midlothian North and Musselburgh.